howl.interact

 replace.
 This major change in behavior is activated by providing a replace

-and replace, the text typed by the user is of the form /query/replacement
+and replace, the text typed by the user is of the form /query/replacement.
+The

 with the following arguments: